- CRM data cleansing should happen before records are enriched, verified, imported, routed, sequenced, or reported on.

 |---|---|---|

-For sales and RevOps teams, the long-term win is usually a repeatable workflow that internal users can run safely before imports, enrichments, and campaigns.
+For sales and RevOps teams, the durable answer is usually a repeatable workflow internal users can run themselves before imports, enrichments, and campaigns - with a service used once to clear the initial backlog, if there is one.

 Where DataFixr fits